Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Statistical Properties

-\customparagraph{Comparison with previous work} We note that the number of samples $n\gtrsim k\log p$ required in Theorem~\ref{supthm} for correct support recovery is minimax optimal up to logarithmic factors.
+\customparagraph{Comparison with prior work} We note that the number of samples $n\gtrsim k\log p$ required in Theorem~\ref{supthm} for correct support recovery is minimax optimal up to logarithmic factors.
 To see this, note that the second term in Theorem~1 of~\citet{wang2010information} can be lower bounded as $n\gtrsim k\log(p/k)/\log k$, showing our bound is tight up to logarithmic factors.
 Our results also match or improve upon support recovery results of current popular methods such as Graphical Lasso or CLIME.
 Particularly, Theorem~1 of~\citet{ravikumar2008model} shows Graphical Lasso requires $n\gtrsim k^2\log p$ samples for correct support recovery.
 Theorem~7 of~\citet{cai2011constrained} shows that under the assumption $\sum_{i\in[p]}|\theta_{ij}^*|\leq \sqrt{k}$ for $j\in [p]$ (which is similar to Assumption~\ref{beta-bound} in our case), $n\gtrsim k\log p$ samples would be required for correct support recovery by CLIME.
 However, the correct support is recovered after post-processing the CLIME solution by a thresholding operator, while our estimator does not need such a step.
-This shows a useful benefit of $\ell_0$ regularization over $\ell_1$-based methods such as CLIME.
+This shows a useful benefit of our $\ell_0$ regularized estimator over $\ell_1$-based CLIME.

 Next, we discuss how imposing symmetry constraints on the solution improves the statistical properties of our estimator.
 A popular approach for the sparse GGM problem is the node-wise sparse linear regression approach~\citep{meinshausenbuhlmann,misra2020information}.
 Here, one solves $p$-many sparse linear regression problems, where in the $j$-th problem, one performs a sparse least squares regression of $\B{x}_j$ on the features $\{\B{x}_i\}_{i\neq j}$.
 Here, the variances $\sigma_j^2$ are taken to be equal.
 However, as these $p$ problems are solved independently, imposing symmetry during optimization can be tricky.
 Comparing our results to those of the node-wise methods allows us to quantify the benefits of using a pseudo-likelihood objective with symmetric support.
 As seen in Theorem~\ref{supthm}, to achieve perfect support recovery, we require a non-degeneracy condition as given by the $\beta_{\min}$ assumption~\ref{betaminassum}.
 However, we note that as Problem~\eqref{main-sup} results in a symmetric support, we need non-degeneracy conditions only on half of the values $\{\beta^*_{ij}\}$ as stated in Assumption~\ref{betaminassum}.
 Intuitively, an error in estimating the support propagates to at least one other location (due to the symmetric support)---this means that only half of the $\beta^*_{ij}$ coefficients need to be non-degenerate.
 On the other hand, node-wise methods~\citep{meinshausenbuhlmann,misra2020information} require non-degeneracy on all entries of $\B{\Theta}^*$, showing that our assumptions are milder.